Will Wright (footballer, born 1997): Career

-Born in Luton, Wright played youth football for Luton Town, before playing in non-league football for Biggleswade United and Hitchin Town.
+Born in Luton, Bedfordshire, Wright played youth football for Luton Town, before playing in non-league football for Biggleswade United and Hitchin Town.
 He spent time on loan at Bedford Town and Barton Rovers, and went on trial with Norwich City.

 He then signed for Colchester United where he failed to make an appearance, before moving to Dagenham & Redbridge, initially on loan.
 He was made club captain in his final season with the club, and made just under 150 appearances in his four seasons at Victoria Road.

 He moved to League Two side Gillingham on a free transfer in June 2022.
 He made his debut for the Kent side in a 2–0 away loss to AFC Wimbledon on 30 July 2022.

+He signed for Crawley Town on 1 August 2023, for an undisclosed fee.
+Following promotion at the end of the 2023–24 season, Wright was offered a new contract by Crawley Town.

+On 25 June 2024, Wright agreed to join League Two side Swindon Town from 1 July.

 Style of play

 Wright can play at either right-back or centre-back.
 He describes himself as possessing a "good range of passing" and "hardworking, composed, I like to think I'm a leader and I like to take care of the ball in possession".
 He regularly takes on set-ball duties and has become known for his ability to score from free kicks and to deliver dangerous crosses.